nextmillenniummedia/next-sdk-android-example/docs/manual/Banner.md

 }
 ```

-Then you need to set unit id from our system that we provide for you and call load
+Then you need to set unit id from our system that we provide for you

 ```java
 bannerView.setInAppUnitId("Your inAppBanner id");